Mango Coconut Jelly. Naturally sweetened, refreshing, delicious, and vegan. Made with fresh mangos, this light dessert is simple to make.

 - ⅛ teaspoon salt

-- ⅔ cup coconut milk (whole fat or light canned coconut milk)
+- ⅔ cup coconut milk full fat

 Instructions